SomerEsat/ethereum-staking-guides/README.md

 This guide assumes basic knowledge of Ethereum, ETH, staking, Linux, MetaMask.
 Before you get started you will need to have your Ubuntu server instance up and running.
 For simplicity I used a VM hosted in a virtual public cloud, but a locally hosted instance is also fine.
 It will help to have the MetaMask browser extension installed and configured.
 The rest we will do along the way.
 GLHF!

 ### Step 1 - Secure Your System
 Security is important.
 This is not a comprehensive security guide, just some basic settings: a firewall and a user account.
+This assumed you have console access to your Ubuntu instance, logged in as the root user.

 #### Configure a firewall